For music, click the play arrow…

 In 2016, I earned a Master of Arts in Interdisciplinary Studies from Arizona State University’s New College of Interdisciplinary Arts and Sciences.
 My academic focus was Videography, Global Justice, and Ideology.

 From August, 2016 until August 2022, I was an Interdisciplinary Studies and Organizational Leadership instructor in the Arizona State University College of Integrative Sciences and Arts (CISA), on the faculty of Leadership and Integrative Studies (LIS).

 My interdisciplinary-based mixed media work has been exhibited in a variety of venues, including as featured artist for the 2011 and 2012 “Valley of the Sun Juneteenth Day Festival”.
 My freelance writing has appeared in newspapers and other publications.

-My one minute of fame (wait until the end!):
+And here’s my one minute of fame (wait until the end):